pachyderm/pachyderm/doc/development/custom_pipelines.md

 There are two ways to construct the image.
 Both require some familiarity with [Dockerfiles](https://docs.docker.com/engine/tutorials/dockerimages/#/building-an-image-from-a-dockerfile).

 In short, you need to include a bit of Pachyderm code, called the Job Shim, in your image, but a Dockerfile can only have a single `FROM` directive.
-Therefore, you can either base your image of of our `job-shim image` or you can add our job-shim code to your own image.
+Therefore, you can either add your code to our job-shim image or you can add our job-shim code to your own image.

 ### Using the Pachyderm Job Shim